 Moreover, Madikizela said illegal taxi operators have been notorious for route invasions around the Blackheath-Malibu area.
 Thus, causing violent flare-ups and quarrels between taxi associations and operators.

-Cosani’s relative, who refuses to give names, states that she is also in the taxi industry and now fears for her life.
+Meanwhile, Cosani’s relative that is also a cabbie now fears for her life.

 “I don’t know what will happen to me and my family.
 We live in fear,” she said.